List of Stargate games: Stargate pinball

-The first set of cards contains 292 cards.
-Starter decks feature Jack O'Neill, Daniel Jackson, Samantha Carter, and Teal'c, and are fully playable, each containing sixty cards including four team character cards that are based on the heroes of the show.
-Booster packs each contain eleven additional cards, including characters, enemies, missions, weapons and other gear, as well as obstacles that players can use to enhance their deck.
-The set is made up of 66 Rare cards, 66 Uncommon cards, 100 Common cards, 6 Ultra-Rare cards, and 54 Starter-deck-only cards.

-Released on August 16, 2007, the second set contains 292 cards and is based on the Goa'uld System Lords.
-Set two focuses on expanding the villain aspect of Stargate TCG.
-Starter Decks feature Ba'al, Apophis, Osiris, and Yu.
-It introduced a new feature called Dominion and expanded upon existing traits from the Stargate SG-1 set such as Russians, Tok'ra, and NID.
-The set is made up of 66 Rare cards, 66 Uncommon cards, 100 Common cards, 6 Ultra-Rare cards, and 54 Starter-deck-only cards.

-Released on May 9, 2008, the third entitled Rise of the Ori, includes 240 cards and it introduces Ships, Promotion Tokens, and the Blockade ability.

-A fourth set was announced and was going to be based on the spin-off television show, Stargate Atlantis.
-However, The game was discontinued before the fourth set was ever released.

 Stargate SG-1 roleplaying games

 Stargate SG-1 Adventure Game (1998)

 The Stargate SG-1 Adventure Game was a role-playing game based on the Canadian-American television series Stargate SG-1.
 In 1998, West End Games obtained a license to develop derivative works from the television show.
 They hired John Scott Tynes to develop the property for them using WEG's D6 System.
 WEG ran into financial difficulties and the Stargate SG-1 Adventure Game project was cancelled, after Tynes had completed about two-thirds of the game.
 Tynes was refused payment for his work, and he subsequently made the incomplete game available for download from his website.

 Stargate SG-1 Roleplaying Game (2003)

 The Stargate SG-1 Roleplaying Game is a role-playing game based on the Canadian-American television series Stargate SG-1, released in 2003 by Alderac Entertainment Group.
 The game, based on AEG's Spycraft, uses the d20 System.
 It was considered canon by the publishers and the staff of MGM.
 When Sony purchased MGM, MGM lost the license to produce Stargate game products and the development license is unassigned.